 Outside of work, she reads literature and non-fiction incessantly and widely in an attempt to find explanations for the inscrutable human condition.

 Sneha assists in content strategy, external communications and social media outreach for the organisation She also assists in the editorial and communication aspects of our digital magazine Bot Populi.

 Sneha completed her Master’s degree in English literature from Presidency University, Kolkata and her Bachelor’s degree in English literature from Savitribai Phule Pune University.
 Her research interests include caste, sexuality, feminist theory, and popular culture.
 Previously, she has worked in an editorial capacity at Zubaan.

-In her free time, she enjoys watching films and TV shows, reading feminist and children's fiction, and feeding her neighbourhood cats and dogs.
+In her free time, she enjoys watching and reading about old Hindi cinema and reading literary and children's fiction.

 Senior Communications Associate